 $19.10 per hour

-FIRST REVIEW OF APPLICATIONS ON SEPTEMBER 9, 2019
+NEXT REVIEW OF APPLICATIONS ON November 4, 2019

 To operate a computer aided dispatch (CAD) and radio system, receiving calls and dispatching public safety equipment and personnel, and maintaining public safety records and reports.